Youngestdev/buycoins-python/README.md

 You can view the documentation for the BuyCoins Python library [here](https://buycoins.youngest.dev).

-> The official BuyCoins API documentation can be found on the [BuyCoins developer portal.](https://https://developers.buycoins.africa/).
+> The official BuyCoins API documentation can be found on the [BuyCoins developer portal.](https://https://developers.buycoins.africa/)

 ## Installation

-This package can be installed from [PyPi]() using the command:
+This package can be installed from [PyPi](https://pypi.org) using the command:

 ```shell
 pip install buycoins-python